 Electrical Engineering and Computer Science

-Main research areas across the three distinct disciplines include data analytics, intelligent systems, and machine learning; high-performance computing; microelectronics and microwaves; power systems and power electronics; sensors, networked and embedded systems, and cybersecurity; and signal and image processing, communication, and control.
+Main research areas across the three distinct disciplines include intelligent systems; high-performance computing; microelectronics and electromagnetics; power systems and power electronics; sensors, networked, and embedded systems; communications and signal processing, control, and robotics; software engineering and systems; and cybersecurity.

 Industrial and Systems Engineering